 Now that we have the lentil taco filling ready to go, we can bring these tacos to the next level by adding in some homemade avocado pico de gallo!
 Making avocado pico de gallo literally takes 5-10 minutes and adds so much flavor to these tacos.

-Simply dice the tomatoes, red onion, jalapeno, and avocado.
+Simply dice the tomatoes, red onion, jalapeño, and avocado.
 Add them to a bowl with cilantro and lime juice and mix everything together.
 Then, season with salt as the last step.
 That’s truly all you need to know to make homemade pico de gallo!

-This recipe calls for about 1-2 Tbsp jalapeno so it does have a spicy kick.
-If that’s not your thing, just omit the jalapeno or reduce it for a milder pico de gallo.
+This recipe calls for about 1-2 Tbsp jalapeño so it does have a spicy kick.
+If that’s not your thing, just omit the jalapeño or reduce it for a milder pico de gallo.

 Finally- it’s now time to assemble the tacos and eat them!

 There’s a reason tacos have a whole day dedicated to them on #tacotuesday!
 Lentils really are the star of this recipe, as they soak up all the spices and leave you with a mouth-watering and flavorful filling.
+Plus, lentils have 12 grams of protein in 1/2 cup and gram for gram they actually have more protein than meat.
+Pair these Vegan Lentil Tacos with a refreshing Tequila Smash cocktail and you have a delicious Mexican-flavored meal ahead.
+Enjoy!

 - 8 medium taco shells